phelixnmc/antpy/README.md

 To copy/paste you might have to click the icon on the top left of the command window.

-Note this is an early version and there might still be vulnerabilities.
+Note this is an early version and there might still be vulnerabilities and bugs.